AdobeDocs/commerce-cloud-service.pt-BR/help/cloud-guide/routes/caching.md

 Define de quais valores a chave do cache deve depender.

-Por exemplo, se a variável `headers` a chave é a seguinte:
+Por exemplo, se a chave `headers` for a seguinte:

 ```yaml
 cache: